-StartEngine is an investment crowdfunding using Reg CF and Reg A+ to offer investments in startups to anyone, in some cases for as little as $100.
-The selection is broad, and spans a wide range of industries from fashion to health care to electric vehicles, but investors should know curation is very limited.
+StartEngine is one of the largest investment crowdfunding platforms, using Reg CF and Reg A+ to offer investments in startups to anyone, in some cases for as little as $100.
+The selection is broad, and spans a wide range of industries from fashion to health care to electric vehicles, but investors should know curation is very limited, so investment quality can vary widely among available offerings.

 - Low investment minimums